 Institutionalizing Inclusive Practice via Curriculum Innovations

 Urban professionals – planners, architects, urban designers, engineers – are critical to “city making” but are often ill-equipped to plan for informality.
-This work aims to develop, test, and institutionalize an urban planning curriculum on the urban informal economy.
-Online resources have been developed and are available for download.
-So far the work has concentrated on engaging with the African Association of Planning Educators and the Indian Institute for Human Settlements.
-See more on Influencing Planning Curricula to Better Reflect the Concerns & Needs of Informal Workers.
+This work aims to develop, test, and institutionalize an urban planning curriculum on the urban informal economy. via joint work with the African Association of Planning Educators and the Indian Institute for Human Settlements, among others.

 Using Research to Engage Policymakers